weiji14/cryospheric-data-lakes/README.md

 ### Other

 Other forms of content (such as documentation) in this project repository which is not covered by the above two licenses is licensed under the [Creative Commons Attribution Share Alike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+Linked submodules (e.g. in the [tuts](/tuts) folder) are subjected to their respective upstream licenses.